-Keith Barker is a left-arm bowler and left-hand batsman.
+Keith Barker is a left-arm bowler and left-hand batter.

 He was born in Manchester, Lancashire and has represented Hampshire in red-ball cricket since joining the Club in 2018.